najwhoas/stressor-importance/README.md

 # Stressor Importance Analysis

-This project aims to find significant stressor in student's stress factors: physiological, psychological, and social factors using Random Forest techniques, build with gini-based RF Classifier.
+This project aims to find significant stressor in student's stress factors: physiological, psychological, environmental, academic, and social factors using Random Forest techniques, build with gini-based RF Classifier.
 The data used in this project is sourced from student stress factors comprehensive survey, publicly provided on Kaggle.

 ## Installation